simpleAdam/modified-pong/README.md

 # Pong

+A slightly modified version of Pong game from MethMethMethod

+## Pong

 A pong game as made on the YouTube show [Meth Meth Method](http://bit.ly/meth-meth-method).

-Incrementally commited to show the game evolve step by step.